rene-correa/rene-correa/README.md

-### Hi there 👋 I'm Rene, a Computer Engineer student and Hardware enthusiast!
+# Hi there 👋 I'm Rene!

+## A Computer Engineer student and Hardware enthusiast!

-# Looking foward to build the future!
+### Looking foward to build the future!